Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 RTL-SDR in Russian.

 The RTL-SDR parameters determine the main characteristics of the scanner.
-Of course, the GSM scanner is not a replacement for normal measuring equipment.
+Of course, a GSM scanner is not a replacement for normal measuring equipment.

 The scanner is distributed free of charge, without any restrictions on use.

-Current version supports the GSM 900 band and does not support the GSM 1800.
+Current version supports the GSM 900 band and does not support GSM 1800.
 This is determined by the fact that the operating frequency of the RTL-SDR with the R820T tuner is limited to 1760 MHz.
-There is hope that the use of the experimental RTL-SDR driver will make it possible to implement work at least in part of the 1800 MHz band.
+There is hope that the use of the experimental RTL-SDR driver will allow operation in at least part of the 1800 MHz range.

-The latest version of the scanner can be downloaded from the link.
-Just unzip the file to a convenient location and run gsmscan.exe.
+The latest version of the scanner can be downloaded from this link.
+Simply unzip the file to a convenient location and run gsmscan.exe.

-Previous versions of the scanner, a link to the source repository and other development-related information can be found on the development page.
+Previous versions of the scanner, a link to the repository with sources and other information related to the development are located on the development page.

-The scanner requires the installation of RTL-SDR drivers, if they have not already been installed, it is convenient to do this using the Zadig program description of the installation procedure.
+For the scanner to operate, the installation of RTL-SDR drivers is required; if they have not already been installed, this can be conveniently done using the Zadig program to describe the installation procedure.

 Using the Scanner